bertvv/cheat-sheets/src/NetworkTroubleshooting.md

     - Does the host system have an IP address in the form 192.168.NNN.1?
     - Is the DHCP server activated and configured consistently with the IP address of the host system?
 2. Check whether the host system actually has the expected IP address
-3. Check the VM network adapters (VM Settings > Network)
+3. During the Link Layer phase, check the VM network adapters (VM Settings > Network)
     - Is the adapter enabled?
     - Is the cable connected (hidden setting under "advanced")
     - Is it attached to the correct host-only network?
-4. In the VM, check the IP address of the adapter connected to the host-only network
+4. During the Network Layer phase, in the VM, check the IP address of the adapter connected to the host-only network
     - Is it e.g. 192.168.56.101 (default host-only network, first IP address assigned by DHCP)
     - Is it e.g. 192.168.56.NN (with 2 <= NN <= 99, if you assigned a fixed IP address)
-5. On your VM, ping the IP of the host system (192.168.56.1) and vice versa.
+5. Also during the Network Layer phase, ping the VM from your host system and vice versa.
+Remark that pinging the host system from the VM may not always work, e.g. if the firewall on the host system is configured to block ICMP traffic.

 # Other troubleshooting resources